yupidevs/yupi/docs/source/tutorials/analyzing.rst

 Analysis of Trajectory objects
 ------------------------------

-There are several tools you can use to analyze :py:class:`~yupi.Trajectory` objects.
-To illustrate the capabilities of yupi, let us consider a list of :py:class:`~yupi.Trajectory` objects  generated with a Langevin Generator (See dedicated tutorial of :ref:`Langevin Generator` for a more detailed explanation of the parameters.)
+There are several tools you can use to analyze :py:class:`~trajectory.Trajectory` objects.
+To illustrate the capabilities of yupi, let us consider a list of :py:class:`~trajectory.Trajectory` objects  generated with a Langevin Generator (See dedicated tutorial of :ref:`Langevin Generator` for a more detailed explanation of the parameters.)